Location: Cliff, New Mexico, United States

 The field school will begin at Archaeology Southwest’s Tucson, AZ headquarters, where students will take part in a three-day orientation to the Southwest before proceeding to our field site.
 Experienced staff members from academic and Cultural Resource Management backgrounds work side by side with students throughout the course.
 In addition to excavation skills, students learn how to locate and document sites on survey and assess their condition, and how to process and analyze artifacts in the lab.
-Experimental archaeology activities include building a replica adobe room and lessons in flintknapping, atlatl use, and other ancient technologies.
+Experimental archaeology activities include architectural experiments and lessons in flintknapping, atlatl use, and other ancient technologies.
 Lectures, field trips, and public outreach events expand these essential skills and present real-world opportunities to practice the principles of Preservation Archaeology.

 Period(s) of Occupation: AD 1250-1450